How to Help Your Teen Regulate Emotions: A Parent’s Guide

 How to find a qualified adolescent therapist

-- Licensure: Ensure they are a licensed clinical social worker, psychologist, or counselor with a focus on youth.
+• Licensure: Confirm they are a licensed clinical social worker, psychologist, counselor, or other qualified mental health professional.

 If you are worried about immediate safety, do not wait: